 In this post, we outline how to use the psychology of shape in your logo to create a powerful logo that stands on its own.
-If you want more stellar logo advice, head over to our logo design guide and our steps for creating better logos.
+If you want more stellar logo advice, head over to our how to design a logo guide and our steps for creating better logos.
 After that, check out the world's best logos and find out where to find the best logo design inspiration.

 How to use the power of logo shape